Oku-Code/void-linux-guide/void-setup-guide.md

     - `snapper -c root list` => Listed again with the last created snapshot
     - `sudo snapper delete 1` => And delete the snapshot created
     - If you want more information about the snapper commands you can go to [Snapper Wiki](https://wiki.archlinux.org/title/Snapper#Manual_snapshots).

+12. Automating the process using cronie:

+    - Install cronie with xbps: `sudo xbps-install -Sy cronie`
+    - Enable the service with the symbolic link: `ln -sr /etc/sv/{cronie,crond} /var/service`
+    - And you done, check in the grub if there's snapshots of your sistem

 ## Restoring a snapshot